8 Surprising Allergy Facts for the Holidays

 b) Nut allergy concerns.
 Several brands make “crackling” fire logs, and they use walnut or other nut shells to achieve the sound while burning.
 It’s wise to avoid putting such proteins into the air around a nut-allergic individual.

-Advice: Best of all is to ask close family to forego the fire in the living room, if that’s to be the main party room.
+Advice: Best of all is to ask close family to forgo the fire in the living room, if that’s to be the main party room.